yzhao325/yzhao325.github.io/research.md

 ## The External Calibrator for Hydrogen Observatories (ECHO)

 One of the biggest limitations of instrument sensitivity in 21-cm cosmology is knowledge of the antenna response, or beam.
-ECHO is a drone project that aims to make a beam map of low-frequency radio arrays.
-Read more <a href="https://dannyjacobs.github.io/ECHO/">here</a>.
+ECHO is a drone project that aims to make an in-situ beam map of low-frequency radio arrays.
+Read more about ECHO <a href="https://dannyjacobs.github.io/ECHO/">here</a>.

 <figure>
 <center>